North Shore TV

-NSTV, also known as North Shore TV, is a public, educational, and government access (PEG) cable television network on Long Island, New York, cablecasting on Channel 20 Cablevision and Channel 37 Verizon FiOS channels in 14 incorporated villages in the Great Neck and Manhasset areas on the North Shore of Long Island.
-It was launched in 1984 as PATV, rebranded as NSTV in 2019.
+NSTV, also known as North Shore TV, is a public, educational, and government access (PEG) cable television network, cablecasting on Channel 20 Cablevision (Altice USA) and Channel 37 Verizon FiOS in 14 incorporated villages within the Great Neck and Manhasset areas of Nassau County, on the North Shore of Long Island, in New York, United States.

+Description

+NSTV was launched in 1984 as PATV, rebranded as NSTV in 2019.
 NSTV is located in Lake Success, New York.
 NSTV has received awards for Overall Excellence in Public Access and two New York Emmy nominations in the Military Program category.

 North Shore TV is a 501(c)3 nonprofit organization serving the incorporated villages of Flower Hill, Great Neck, Great Neck Estates, Great Neck Plaza, Kensington, Kings Point, Lake Success, Munsey Park, North Hills, Plandome, Plandome Manor, Plandome Heights, Russell Gardens, Saddle Rock, and Thomaston.

 NSTV provides training, television equipment and studio facilities to residents of the Incorporated Village of Great Neck and the other, surrounding North Shore member villages who wish to create non-commercial community programming for the cable channel.
 Funding for NSTV is provided through cable television franchise fees, memberships and grants.